carlosdavila91/carlosdavila91.github.io/en/_posts/2021-01-21-linear-regression.md

 ---
 title: "Linear Regression with R"
 author: "Carlos Dávila Luelmo"
-date: "18/1/2021"
+date: "2021-01-21"
 output:
   html_document:
     keep_md: true
+    tags: [R, Linear Regression, Statistics, Inference, Housing]
 ---

-# Introduction

 In this blog entry, I'd like to showcase a Linear Regression implementation.
 I'll do it with a data set about housing and `R`.
-And I assume that you readers have a base knowledge about statistical inference.
+Moreover, I assume that you readers have a base knowledge about statistical inference.

 The aim here is to use a Linear Regression model, concentrating more on inference than prediction (although we can perform it anyway)—-this way, we focus more on the relationships between the variables rather than the model's prediction power.

-A Linear Regression is a math model that is used to approach the dependence relationships between a dependent variable $Y$, a set of independent variables $X_i$ and a random term $\varepsilon$ (randomness is key, keep it in mind for later).
+A Linear Regression is a math model used to approach the dependence relationships between a dependent variable $Y$, a set of independent variables $X_i$, and a random term $\varepsilon$.
 Its equation has this form:

 $$
 Y_t = \beta_0 + \beta_1 \cdot X_1 + \beta_2 \cdot X_2 + ... + + \beta_p \cdot X_p + \varepsilon